erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 ![](r4ds_chapters1-3_walkthrough_files/figure-markdown_github/chp3_exercise_2-1.png)

-2.Which variables in mpg are categorical?
+### 2. Which variables in mpg are categorical?
 Which variables are continuous?
 (Hint: type ?mpg to read the documentation for the dataset).
 How can you see this information when you run mpg?

 One way you can figure out which are categorical vs continuous is by using the `summary()` function.
 The continuous variables will have the quartiles specified, whereas the categorical variables will not.
 You might have to be wary about categorical variables in numerical form, in which you would have to read the documentation.
 Runing just `mpg` would show the type of varable under the column name (char vs int vs dbl, etc.) which would also let you know this information.